 The School of Computing and Information Systems is an international research leader in computer science, information systems and software engineering.

-The Department of Chemical Engineering focusses on four key engineering themes: materials development; separations technology; surface chemistry and rheology; and bioprocessing.
+Chemical Engineering has a diverse range of innovative research programs, which focus on four key engineering themes: materials development; separations technology; surface chemistry and rheology; and bioprocessing.

 Electrical and Electronic Engineering